Bridging Continents: Inbound Investment from Singapore to Australia

 In 2023, Singaporean investors invested around US$8.3 billion in Asia Pacific real estate, exceeding the US$7.3 billion from US investors.
 This significant investment, along with a 156% rise in Australian PPI1 over the 25 years period as compared to Singapore's 100%, indicates a positive investment trend.
 In April 2023, the Australian government halved the withholding tax rate on MIT2 for new residential BTR3 projects completed after July 1, 2024, from 30% to 15%.

-In 2023, Australia attracted A$140.8 billion in FDI from Singapore, making it the 6th largest source of FDI, with a CAGR of 7.2% from 2019 to 2023, just behind Canada, which saw the highest growth at 11.6%.
-Additionally, untapped sectors like MedTech, projected to contribute A$18 billion to Australia's GDP by 2025 with a 390% ROI, present enticing opportunities for foreign investors.
+In 2024, Australia attracted A$144.8 billion in FDI from Singapore, making it the 6th largest source of FDI overall, with a CAGR of 7.8% from 2020 to 2024, just behind Canada, which saw the highest growth at 14.7%.
+Additionally, sectors such as mining and quarrying contribute significantly to Australia’s FDI, totaling A$407.7 billion.

 Australia’s appetite for foreign investment has been incremental over the last few years, as the country’s capital raised in clean energy sector increased from US$63.64bn in 2018 to $266.32bn globally in 2023.